sigoden/aichat/README.md

 .help                    Print this help message
 .exit                    Exit the REPL

+Type `{` to enter the multi-line editing mode, type '}' to exit the mode.
-Press Ctrl+C to abort conversation, Ctrl+D to exit the REPL
+Press Ctrl+C to abort readline, Ctrl+D to exit the REPL

 ```